 Whether you’re creating an e-learning course from scratch or updating an existing one, planning is key.
 A good plan helps you visualize your ideas, get organized, and stay on schedule.
 Read on for three steps to help you create a project plan that clearly outlines your course objectives and how you’ll achieve them.

-1: Identify Your Deliverables
+1. Identify Your Deliverables

-2: Define Your Requirements
+2. Define Your Requirements

-A list of people who can help you with different pieces of the project
+- People who can help you with different pieces of the project

-3: Create a Review Process
+3. Create a Review Process

-There’s no one right or wrong way to complete a review process, but here are a few things you’ll want to consider:
+There’s no right or wrong way to complete a review process, but here are a few things you’ll want to consider:

 The Bottom Line

-Follow us on Twitter and come back to E-learning Heroes regularly for more helpful advice on everything related to e-learning.
-If you have any comments, please share them below.
+Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+If you have any questions, please share them in the comments.